vlausargs/go-backend-valos-id/README.md

-# Go Backend with SQLx
+# Go Backend with SQLc

-This is a Go backend application using Gin framework with SQLx for database operations, following clean architecture principles.
+This is a Go backend application using Gin framework with SQLc and pgx for database operations, following clean architecture principles.

 ## Features

 - RESTful API with Gin framework
-- SQLx for database operations with PostgreSQL
+- SQLc for type-safe database operations with PostgreSQL
+- pgx/v5 for high-performance PostgreSQL driver
 - Clean architecture with separation of concerns
 - User CRUD operations with repository pattern
 - Pagination support